Join our network. Make change happen.

 A statistical analysis of the energy effectiveness of building refurbishment

 Owing to the rapid urban growth of past decades, the refurbishment of buildings has become a central topic of city development.
-A key aspect of building renovations deals with energy saving, both for economic and environmental concerns.
+A key aspect of building renovations deals with energy

 Policy Group(s):